Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Experiments

 \subsection{Real Data Analysis}

-\textbf{Molecular Data:} We evaluate the proposal and other methods using four bioinformatic datasets, Leukemia, and p53, from Molecular Signatures Database (MSigDB) \footnote{\url{http://software.broadinstitute.org/gsea/index.jsp}} \cite{liberzon2011molecular}.
-These datasets contain two different groups, such as males and females.
-We carry out two sample-test using the groups for the $\mu\neq\nu$ settings.
-For the $\mu=\nu$ settings, we randomly split single groups, labeled as Leukemia-ALL, Leukemia-AML, p53-MUT, and p53-WT, into two groups, respectively.
+\textbf{Molecular Data:} We evaluate the proposed test and the other tests using bioinformatic datasets, named Leukemia and p53, from the Molecular Signatures Database (MSigDB) \footnote{\url{http://software.broadinstitute.org/gsea/index.jsp}}\citep{liberzon2011molecular}.
+Each of the datasets contains from $8$ to $33$ samples and around $10,000$ features.
+The datasets contain two different groups such as male and female.
+We conduct the two sample-test with the following two settings.
+First, we consider $\mu \neq \nu$ by setting $\mu$ as a distribution for males and $\nu$ for females.
+For the $\mu=\nu$ settings, we randomly split each of the groups, labeled as Leukemia-ALL, Leukemia-AML, p53-MUT, and p53-WT, into two groups, respectively.

-Table~\ref{tab:bio} shows the result.
-Note that two-sample tests with these datasets are difficult due to the high dimensionality and few data points.
-Even under such difficulties, the proposal estimates relations correctly with the same group datasets.
-Other methods fail the estimations with Leukem or p53-WT datasets.
+Table~\ref{tab:bio} presents the result.
+The proposed test specifies the differences correctly with the same group datasets.
+In contrast, other methods fail to find the difference with the Leukem or p53-WT datasets.

-\textbf{Handwritten Letter Data (MNIST):} To discuss interpretability of the proposed test, we carry out a two-sample test for distinguishing hand-written letter images from the Modified National Institute of Standards and Technology database (MNIST) dataset.
+\textbf{Handwritten Letter Data (MNIST):} To show the interpretability of the proposed test, we conduct a two-sample test for distinguishing between the hand-written letter images from the Modified National Institute of Standards and Technology database (MNIST) dataset \cite{lecun1998gradient}.
 The dataset contains images with $d=576$ pixels for a hand-written number from $0,1,...,9$.
-We set $n=200$ and $n=m$, then also set $\mu_n$ and $\nu_m$ as sampled images of a letter $1$, $3$, or $5$ from the dataset.
-Then, our two-sample test investigates whether $\mu_n$ and $\nu_n$ represent the same number.
+We set $n=200$ and $n=m$, and then set $\mu_n$ and $\nu_m$ as sampled images of a letter $1$, $3$, or $5$ from the dataset.
+Then, our proposed test investigates whether $\mu_n$ and $\nu_m$ represent the same number.
+We repeat the sampling and test fo $30$ times.

 Figure~\ref{fig:rejection_region} plots pairs of a critical value and a test statistics for each of the repetitions.
-The result shows the difficulty of distinguishing images of $3$ and $5$, rather than $1$ and $5$.
-The fact is consistent with intuition from hand-written images, and the Wasserstein distance succeeds in capturing the intuition.
+The results show the relative difficulty in distinguishing between the images of $3$ and $5$, rather than $1$ and $5$.
+This is consistent with the intuition from the hand-written images, and the Wasserstein distance succeeds in capturing the intuition.